scientific-python/blog.scientific-python.org/content/posts/numpy/numpy-rng/index.md

 ## Resources

 ### Numpy RNGs
-* [The documentation of the numpy random module](https://numpy.org/doc/1.18/reference/random/index.html) is the best place to find information and where I found most of the information that I share here.
+* [The documentation of the numpy random module](https://numpy.org/doc/stable/reference/random/index.html) is the best place to find information and where I found most of the information that I share here.
 * [The Numpy Enhancement Proposal (NEP) 19 on the Random Number Generator Policy](https://numpy.org/neps/nep-0019-rng-policy.html) which lead to the changes introduced in numpy 1.17
 * A [recent numpy issue](https://github.com/numpy/numpy/issues/15322) about the `check_random_state` function and RNG good practices, especially [this comment](https://github.com/numpy/numpy/issues/15322#issuecomment-573890207) by Robert Kern.
 * [How do I set a random_state for an entire execution?](https://scikit-learn.org/stable/faq.html#how-do-i-set-a-random-state-for-an-entire-execution) from the scikit-learn FAQ.
+* There are [ongoing discussions](https://github.com/scientific-python/specs/pull/180) about uniformizing the APIs used by different libraries to seed RNGs.

 ### RNGs in general
 * [Random numbers for parallel computers: Requirements and methods, with emphasis on GPUs](https://www.sciencedirect.com/science/article/pii/S0378475416300829) by L'Ecuyer et al. (2017)